-It’s even well known among those that partake in the ganja that consuming cannabidiol can shield against “greening out”; AKA going into anxiety mode when you realized you consumed a bit too much devil’s lettuce and are now questioning whether or not you are still, in fact, alive.
+It’s even well known among those that partake in the ganja that consuming cannabidiol can shield against “greening out”; AKA the anxiety mode that occurs when you realized you consumed a bit too much THC.

 So What in CBD Products WILL Get me High?

-By comparison, most joints of regular marijuana you can buy in legal states typically runs from 20-25% THC.
-Even as a daily smoker, taking a few puffs from a 20-25% THC joint will get you high.
+By comparison most joints of regular marijuana you can buy in legal states typically runs from 20-25% THC.
+Even as a daily smoker, taking a few good puffs from a 20-25% THC joint will get you high.
 Maybe not blistering, making-cement-in-your-mouth-with-Mint-Milanos-high, but decently high.